rust-lang/rust-forge/src/compiler/meetings.md

 agenda.

 ## Steering/Planning Meeting
-The weekly steering/planning meeting also takes place on Zulip and is intended to host high-level discussions.
+At a regular cadence, the team also meets to discuss high-level topics.
 Steering/planning meetings operate on a repeating schedule:

 - **Week 1:** Planning meeting
   - Select the topics for the next three meetings from the team's proposed meetings.